amblina/katacoda-scenarios/tutorial2/step2.md

 `5e`{{execute}}
 `5y`{{execute}}

-You should notice the file moving by 5 lines.
+You should notice the file moving by 5 lines each time rather than 1.

 Using this knowledge try and look back at the help file: